 Medication errors are a common cause of harm to patients in acute care settings and can include prescribing, preparation, dispensing and administration mistakes.
 These errors can lead to no harm, may be minor or range to major errors which can result in morbidity, mortality and poor quality of life for the patient, lack of efficacy of medication, suboptimal patient adherence and poor patient experience.
-In turn, these may have significant health and economic consequences, including the increased use of health services, preventable medication-related hospital admissions and death.
+In turn, these may have significant health and economic consequences, including the increased use of health services, preventable medication-related hospital admissions.
 High workloads and lack of health care personnel contribute to 23% of medication errors.

 Despite the lack of European data, there is a high variability across the 27 Member States in terms of risk of suffering one medication error in acute care settings.
 Significant imbalances in terms of health care professionals quality and quantity (in particular pharmacy and nursing profession) and IT infrastructure are the main drivers of variability.

-If any type of error occurs and reaches the patient, the harm incurred is considered preventable
+If any type of error occurs and reaches the patient, the harm incurred is considered preventable.